RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/2_advanced_tutorial/index.en.md

 ### 4. Input File
 Depending on the nature of the simulation, you may want preprocessing to be done interactively before the workflow is run, but you may want the workflow to automatically perform subsequent operations after the solver.

-WHEEL uploads a file at run time as __input data__ for the workflow.
+WHEEL provides a source component that uploads files at runtime and treats them as __input data__ for the workflow.
-Provides the source component to handle.

 ![img](./img/component_library_source.png "source component")

-In this section, any text file created on your client PC Learn about the source component by creating a workflow to display with the cat command.
+Let's learn about the source component by creating a workflow that uses the cat command to display any text file created on the client PC.

 First, add a task component and a source component to your project.